Mayville State COVID-19 Dashboard

 Active Cases = Individuals who have tested positive

-Close Contacts = Individuals who have been identified as a close contact to someone who has tested positive
+Close Contact = Individual who has been identified by public health department officials as a close contact to someone who has tested positive

 Recovered Cases = Individuals who have recovered

-MSU On-Campus Residents = Students living on campus at the time of diagnosis
+MSU On-Campus Residents = Students living on campus and enrolled in on-campus courses

-MSU Off-Campus Students = Students not living on campus at the time of diagnosis
+MSU Off-Campus Students = Students not living on campus and enrolled in on-campus courses

 Please note: Numbers on this dashboard reflect only close contacts that have been verified through the contact tracing process and positive cases confirmed by COVID-19 test results.